tasheng/2017ppBmesonAna/README.md

 Repeat this for Bs, we could get the cross section for Bs

-At this point we get the Bs and BP cross sections
+At this point we get the Bs and BP cross sections as function of B meson pT and event multiplicity.
+We will proceed to the next step to obtain RAA and Bs/B+ ratios from these pp cross sections.

+## Results Involving with Bs and B+ Cross Sections

-## RAA and Bs/B+
+### RAA and Bs/B+

 To Run the RAA and Bs/B+.
 It is also very simple.
 We could go to